 Servers here on hrpr.com’s intranet have been contributing spare CPU cycles to the SETI@Home Project since March 2003.
 Since then one or more servers have been faithfully processing signal analysis tasks 24 x 7.
-Who knows, maybe one of these days we will be assigned a task that decodes to “ET Phone Home.”
+However, as of 31 March 2020, SETI@Home has gone into “hibernation” and will no longer be sending tasks to the SETI@Home community.
+If they wake up and start sending tasks once more, maybe one of these days in the future we will be assigned a task that decodes to “ET Phone Home.

-In July 2009, another Linux server (Piggy) joined Doofus in contributing spare CPU cycles to the project.
-In 2011, Piggy retired due to health problems after 10 years of service.
+- July 2009 – Another Linux server (Piggy) joined Doofus in contributing spare CPU cycles to the project.

-Roadie retired in January 2015.
-In August 2015 his offspring Roadie2 was upgraded to Win 10, and renamed Roadie in the process.
+- August 2015 – Roadie2 was upgraded to Win 10, and renamed Roadie in the process.
 He carries the full load on a 24 x 7 basis when not on the occasional road trip.

 - 07 January 2016 – Roadie has acquired help in his quest to find ET.
 Yunzer, a Linux Server here at hrpr.com is now contributing spare CPU cycles 24×7 to the project.